 8. Roof issues can be expensive to fix

-When buying a fixer-upper, the following types of roofs should be
+When buying a fixer-upper, the following types of roofs should be avoided if possible:

 - Light wright tile roofs: Although these roofs are beautiful, they are expensive to install as well as maintain.
 If you buy a fixer-upper home with this roof, you can expect to pay a lot in repairs down the road.

 - Low sloped or flat roof: These roofs are extremely expensive to repair.
 Assuming the previous owner had this roof for years, since these roofs have a shorter lifespan, you can expect to pay a lot to replace the flat roof.

 - Roofs that have not been maintained: Even though you’re looking for a fixer-upper, broken tiles, slipped tiles, missing shingles, mold, or leaves and debris across the roof are signs that extensive restorations may be needed.